Paperback is a lightweight, fast, and accessible ebook and document

 Tools menu

-Ctrl+T: show the table of contents.
+Ctrl+T: Show table of contents.

-F7: bring up the elements list.
+F7: Show elements list.

-Ctrl+Shift+B: toggle a bookmark at your current cursor
+Ctrl+Shift+B: Toggle bookmark at the current

-Ctrl+Shift+S: toggle the sleep timer.
+Ctrl+Shift+S: Toggle sleep timer.

 Help menu

-F1: pop up this readme file in your default web browser.
+F1: View help in your default browser.

-Ctrl+Shift+U: check for updates.
+Ctrl+Shift+U: Check for updates.

 browser.